surmwill/recycler_unity/README.md

 #### BindNewData
 `public void BindNewData(int index, TEntryData entryData)`

-Binds the entry to a new set of data.
+Called by the Recycler to bind the entry to a new set of data.

 #### RebindExisingData
 `public void RebindExistingData()`

-Rebinds the entry to its current set of data
+Called by the Recycler to bind to rebind the entry to its current set of data

 #### OnRecycled
 `public void OnRecycled()`

-Called when the entry gets sent to recycling
+Called by the Recycler when the entry gets recycled

 #### UnbindIndex
 `public void UnbindIndex()`

-Resets the entry to its default unbound index
+Called by the Recycler to reset the entry to its default unbound index

 #### SetIndex
 `public void SetIndex(int index)`

+Called by the Recycler to set the the entry's index

 Sets the index of the entry